Home Spotlight Chef Certification vs No Certification: Do Restaurants Even Care?

 In this article, we’ll show you how to obtain a certification for a Chef and we’ll list some of the best certification programs you can opt for.

-What is a Certified Chef?
+What Is a Certified Chef?

 A certified Chef is an individual who has completed a program that verifies their cooking, kitchen management and safety/sanitation skills.
 While you can become a Chef without culinary school, you’ll have an easier time finding employment with a certification.